Brand New Key is a queer Americana band with roots in bluegrass, country, and folk.

 Brand New Key is a trans/queer, alt-bluegrass five-piece of seasoned musicians from all over the map.
 Texas natives Amy Moreland (mandolin, vocals) of Darling New Neighbors fame and Jack Kaulfus (guitar, vocals) teamed up in 2013 and began playing as a traditional bluegrass duo.
 When Pennsylvania-native drummer Jill Csekitz (Fingerpistol) offered to add some acoustic beats to the sound, Brand New Key was born.
 Percussionist and cajon-under-study, Ashley Welch, joined in 2015 and suddenly BNK rose to hootenanny status.
 Original bass player Julie Shipp (Bitterheart Society) left for Sweden in 2018, making room for the newest member, upright bassist extraordinaire, Jamie Bahr of Danger*Cakes fame.

-In 2016, Brand New Key produced their first full-length, End of the Story, recorded/mixed/mastered with Ryan Young at Suite 2E Studios, and released on the Crosspick Records label (ran by Crosspick Studio owners, Moreland and Welch).
+In 2016, Brand New Key produced their first full-length, End of the Story, recorded/mixed/mastered with Ryan Young at Suite 2E Studios, and released on the Crosspick Records label (re-released 2017, ran by Crosspick Studio owners, Moreland and Welch).
 The album is a layered, emotionally rich collection of Americana originals with roots in bluegrass, country, and folk.
 Brand New Key plays frequently and entertains a multitude of Austin fans with their danceable bluegrass tunes, textured instrumentals, and self-assured songwriting.